 - Scrape LinkedIn profiles with fake logged-in accounts?

 Definition of web scraping & its legality

-If you’re new to the blog or web scraping (welcome!), here’s a TLDR: A web scraper is a bot that automatically and systematically goes through a target website and extracts specific information from it.
-This data set can then be used for a variety of applications such as to automate hiring, leads generation, or product, price and sentiment analysis.
+Web scraping is the act of extracting desired information and data from websites in order to make data mining more efficient and systematic.
+A web scraper is a bot that automatically and systematically goes through a target website and extracts specific information from it.
+This dataset can then be used for a variety of applications such as to automate hiring, leads generation, investment research or sales and marketing automation.